-For the client-sided use the jar files from the directory /client-lib (for Java 1.5 and higher) respectively /client-lib-jkd14 (for Java 1.4)
+For the client-sided use the jar files from the directory /client-lib (for Java 1.5 and higher)

 have to be embedded into the class path of the application / developing environment.

 4.3.
 Installation in the developing environment Eclipse